rhrazdil/bridge-filtering-cni/README.md

 > **_NOTE:_**  A ConfigMap may refer to many NetworkAttachmentDefinition specs.
 The order in which ConfigMaps are process is not defined.

-To allow a pod to communicate to external entities, let's create the following `ConfigMap`, that allows pod to reach all ports on a local network:
+To allow a pod to communicate to external entities, let's create the following `ConfigMap`:
 ```yaml
 ---
 kind: ConfigMap